-Best Apps and Sites to Relax and Destress
+Best Apps to Relax and Destress

 You're probably familiar with stress.
 It can cause headaches, upset stomach, high blood pressure, chest pain, problems sleeping and exacerbate the effects of other illnesses.
 And the number one cause of stress in our lives?
 No surprise, it's work.
 But before you run off to quit your job, citing health concerns, you should know that there are easy things you can do to manage your stress levels at work — with the help of these handy apps.

 Remember to take breaks

 Sitting in a desk chair and staring at a monitor all day do nothing good for your health or your stress levels.
 Fortunately there's a simple way to combat this problem — remember to take regular breaks.
 However, we know just how easy it is to get caught up in work and forget, which is why there are apps to remind us.

 Awareness is an application for Mac and Windows that doesn't force you to take breaks — as with some apps that dim your screen or lock you out of your work when it's break time — but it does offer a non-intrusive reminder of how long you've been working.